k98kurz/tapescript/language_spec.md

 - `OP_CHECK_TRANSFER count` - checks proofs of a transfer; see section below
 - `OP_MERKLEVAL hash` - enforces cryptographic commitment to branching script;
 see section above
+- `OP_TRY_EXCEPT size1 try_body size2 except_body` - executes the first block; if
+an exception is raised, it is serialized into a string and put on the queue, then the second block is executed
 - `NOP count` - removes `count` values from the queue; dummy ops useful for soft fork updates